HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 -   **Total number of front-end connections and back-end connections:**

--   Current value: consistent with the data collected at \"Monitoring → Logic topological graph\".
+-   Current value: consistent with the data collected at "Monitoring → Logic topological graph".

 -   Peak value: consistent with the original peak data of the compute node displayed on the admin index page.